 |High Deductible Plan F||$2,180||$2,200||$20|

-Those who are new to Medicare in 2017 will pay $134 per month.
-This amount (and all others listed) can be more for high income earners.
-The Income Related Monthly Adjustment Amount (IRMAA) requires individuals making more than $85,000 – and couples filing jointly making over $170,00 – to pay more for Part B. There are four tiers to the IRMAA payment schedule.
+Those who are new to Medicare in 2018 will pay $134 per month – just like in 2017.
+This amount will be more for high income earners.
+The Income Related Monthly Adjustment Amount (IRMAA) requires individuals making more than $85,000 – and couples filing jointly making over $170,00 – to pay more for Part B coverage.
+There are four tiers to the IRMAA payment schedule.
 You can view them here.

 Medicare Part A and Part B Deductibles

-Most of our clients ask about the Part B deductible each year.
-The good news: It’s only increasing from $166 to $183.
+Most of our clients ask about the Medicare Part B deductible each year.
+The good news: It’s not increasing and will stay at $183 for 2018.
 This is an important amount for those who own Medicare supplements not covering the Part B deductible – like Plan G and Plan N.

 Plans G and N continue to be some of our most popular policies because of the small Part B deductible.
 In many cases, the lower premiums with G and N more than make up for the deductible and/or office copay amounts.

-Like most years, the Part A deductible (Inpatient Hospital Care) is only increasing slightly to $1,316 – a year over year increase of $28.
-Most supplements that we see purchased cover the Part A deductible, so this figure is not quite as important.
-Plans F, G and N all cover this gap.
+Like most years, the Part A deductible (Inpatient Hospital Care) is only increasing slightly to $1,340 – a year over year increase of $24.
+Most Medicare supplements cover the Part A deductible, so this figure is not quite as important.
+The most popular policies, Plans F, G and N, all cover this gap.

 Plan F is the only plan currently offered that comes in a high deductible version.
 In other words, there is not High Deductible Plan D, G, or N at this time.
 In many states, HD Plan F will offer the lowest monthly premiums of any Medicare supplement for sale.